 Please email your name, address and phone number to firstname.lastname@example.org

 You will then be sent a letter from Pain Association Scotland confirming your place, with all the venue/date details and also information about the course.

 Fatigue Self Management Course - for adults living with persistent fatigue.
-Courses, which are delivered by a multi-disciplinary team over a 4 week period, run throughout the year, rotating localities in Angus.
-The next course will start at the Forfar Campus on the afternoon of Tuesday 6th February, and the course after that will start on the afternoon of Wednesday 9th May in Brechin.
-Places must be booked in advance on these courses, and this can be done via firstname.lastname@example.org
+Courses are delivered by a multi-disciplinary team over a 4 week period, each session lasting 2 hours in an afternoon, with several courses per year, rotating localities in Angus.
+The next course will start on 22nd October in Forfar and the one after will start on 27th May 2020 in Montrose.
+Places must be booked in advance on these courses, and this can be done by providing the patient's name and email address / contact phone number to firstname.lastname@example.org.

-If you would like further information about any of these self management options, please contact the Primary Care Team on 01307 474889 or email@example.com
+If you would like further information about any of these self management options, please contact the Primary Care Development Team on 01307 492575 or email@example.com